mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_deduction.md

 ![image-right](http://i.imgur.com/sAFfCQs.png){: .align-right}
 Assuming because two opposing arguments have merits, the answer must lie somewhere between them.

-*“I rear ended your car but I don't think I should pay for the damage.
-You think I should pay for all the damage.
-A fair compromise would be to split the bill in half."*
+*“I know that this is our first date and you think that i should pay for the dinner.
+I think a fair compromise would be to split the bill in half."*
 {: .text-center}